2025-2026 Academic Catalog

 Bachelor's Plus Master's Program

-The School of Engineering offers a combined program leading to both a bachelor's degree in an engineering major and a master's degree.
-Physics and Biology majors (College of Arts and Sciences) may also participate.
+The School of Engineering offers a combined program leading to both a bachelor's degree in an engineering major and a master's degree at an accelerated pace.
+Currently, Physics and Biology majors (College of Arts and Sciences) may also participate in a path that results in an engineering master's degree.
 The program is designed for the qualified student who wishes to pursue either greater specialization in a major area or to complement the undergraduate program with a related graduate-level concentration.

-For formal request for entrance into this program, a student must have completed 60 hours of their undergraduate program.
-Admission requirements also include a minimum cumulative grade point average of 3.0 and permission from the graduate program director of the selected master's program.
+For formal request for entrance into this program, a student must meet with an advisor from both their undergraduate and target graduate programs, then follow the university approved application process.
+Admission requirements also include a minimum cumulative grade point average of 3.0 and approval from the graduate program director of the selected master's program.
 Students must formally apply to the graduate school during their final semester of their senior year.
-Selection of the graduate (master's) program area is indicated below:
+Selection of the current graduate (master's) program area is indicated below, but could be expanded if a pathway is requested and approved:

 Undergraduate Program Graduate Program Selections